Tyrn/wei/the-insider-en.typ

      "But Shavash is Kissur's friend..."

      "Friend?
 The only thing he wants is to get into  Idari's bed!
-If Kissur keels over, before a year goes by,  Idari  will have a choice - either to go bumming or to marry Shavash!"
+If Kissur keels over, before a year goes by,  Idari  will have a choice---either to go bumming or to marry Shavash!"

      Giles looked at Bemish and said suddenly,

-     "I think that Mrs. Idari  will also have  the  third  alternative -  to marry the  Assalah spaceport  director.
+     "I think that Mrs. Idari  will also have  the  third  alternative---to marry the  Assalah spaceport  director.
 Not that a barbarian from the stars could really allure her..."

 #chapter("The Eleventh Chapter,")[where  Terence Bemish's assistant  goes  to  the  sectants' meeting  in
-Imissa while  Kissur the White  Falcon looks around the Galaxy for abandoned warheads.]
+Imissa while  Kissur the White  Falcon looks around the Galaxy for abandoned warheads]

      Two days later, Ashinik returned to the spaceport and  he didn't drop a word about the Inissa meeting.
 It could not  be ruled out  that the  zealots